equal8888/Audioplayer/README.md

 - Track position seeking
 - Background playback

-This player is developed for Flac files
+Tested on android.
+This player is developed for Flac audiofiles.